Enphase Rule 21 compliance is achieved with the application of an Enphase Rule 21 compatible grid profile to certified hardware.

 Want to learn more about California Rule 21?
 Attend an upcoming Rule 21 webinar.

-The PUC published new compliance dates in their letter of January 2, 2019.
+The PUC published new compliance dates in their (draft) resolution E-5000 of July 11, 2019.
 Download the letter here.
-Compliance dates as of January 2, 2019 are also listed in the table below.
+Compliance dates as defined in draft resolution E-5000 are also listed in the table below.

 |CA Rule 21